Florida Court Records

 How to Get a Marriage License in Florida

 To get married in Florida, you'll need a marriage license.
-Anyone can obtain a marriage license in Florida by following several general steps.
+The process for obtaining a Florida marriage license is as follows:

 Step 1.
 Ensure you meet the state requirements

-Couples who wish to marry in Florida must meet the state requirements to get a license.
+Couples who wish to marry in Florida are generally required to satisfy the state’s eligibility requirements.
 Applicants must be 18 years or older to obtain a permit.
 For applications where one or both parties are younger than 18:

-• Applicants must provide an original birth certificate showing their parent's name
+- They must provide an original birth certificate showing their parents' names

-• Parties must provide side parental consent forms
+- Parties must provide the side parental consent forms

 Step 2.
 Have the Necessary Documentation